A credit union that’s always right by employees and customers

 There was no accountability for reading these emails.
 There was no way to ensure that people were aware of critical information.
-The new intranet needed to replace the failed SharePoint bulletin board and company-wide emails with something more useable.
-Something that highlighted new and important information and made it easy to archive older information.
+They needed to replace the failed Sharepoint bulletin board and company-wide emails with a more useable employee platform, something that highlighted new and important information and made it easy to archive older information.

-Once they identified the need, HSFCU quickly identified and launched their new Jostle intranet.
-It has helped them live their brand promise to their employees, and helps them keep that same promise to their members.
-It lets employees get to know one another, recognize each other’s great work, and share what’s going on.
+Once they identified the need, HSFCU found Jostle and quickly launched their new Jostle platform.
+It has helped them live their brand promise to their employees and helps them keep that same promise to their members.
+It lets employees get to know one another, recognize and celebrate each other’s great work, and share what’s happening.
 It enables discussion and participation with leadership and with one another.

-HSFCU also hoped that their new intranet would help to create a dynamic relationship amongst their growing staff.
-At least once a year the entire team gets together in person.
+HSFCU also hoped their new platform would help create a dynamic relationship amongst their growing staff.
+At least once a year, the entire team gets together in person.
 It’s an educational and energizing experience.
-They wanted an intranet that would help sustain that connection and dialog year-round.
-“On a daily or even weekly basis there’s so much news to be shared.
+They wanted a tool that would help sustain that connection and dialog year-round.
+“On a daily or even weekly basis, there’s so much news to be shared.
 We needed a great vehicle to help us do that,” explained Allison.